graalvm/workshops/native-image/non-fungible-verses/README.md

 If you call the endpoint `/read/{uuid}` it will retrieve the poem with the specified `uuid` if it exists.

 In the example application, you provide it with the text of the poem, then it generates a model of the text which the application then uses to generate a new text that is similar to the original text.
-We are using the [RiTa](https://rednoise.org/rita/) library to do the heavy lifting for us--it supports building and using Markov Chains.
+The [RiTa](https://rednoise.org/rita/) library performs the heavy lifting for us--it supports building and using Markov Chains.

 Below are two snippets from the utility class `com.example.demo.Jabberwocky` that builds the model.
 The `text` variable contains the text of the original poem.
 This snippet shows how we create the model and then populate it with `text`.